Morristown Marijuana Lawyer

 Possession of Marijuana Defense Attorney in Morris County, New Jersey

-If you or a loved one has been charged with possession of marijuana or another drug-related offense, the experienced Morris County marijuana defense lawyers at the Tormey Law Firm can help.
-Our drug defense attorneys have extensive experience representing clients charged with drug-related offenses, including possession of marijuana, possession of prescription drugs, and possession of drug paraphernalia.
+If you or a loved one has been charged with a marijuana crime or another drug-related offense, the experienced Morris County criminal defense lawyers at the Tormey Law Firm can help.
+Our attorneys have extensive experience representing clients charged with drug crimes, including those involving marijuana distribution, possession of prescription drugs, and possession of drug paraphernalia.
 With offices in centrally-located Morristown, we regularly appear in courts throughout Morris County, including those in Parsippany, Dover, Denville, Mount Olive, Roxbury, and Rockaway.
 To discuss your marijuana case with one of our highly knowledgeable attorneys, contact us today at (908) 336-5008 for a free consultation.

-Penalties for Possession of Marijuana under 50 Grams in NJ
+Old Law on Marijuana Possession under 50 Grams in NJ

-Under New Jersey law, possession of marijuana under 50 grams is classified as a disorderly persons offense.
-This means that the case will be handled in the local municipal court of the municipality in which the crime was allegedly committed.
+Under New Jersey’s previous law, possession of marijuana under 50 grams was classified as a disorderly persons offense.
 A conviction for a disorderly persons offense can result in severe penalties, including:

 - A sentence of up to six (6) months in the county jail and a $1,000.00 fine.